wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-overview.md

 During this week we launched a tsunami of blog posts focused on our [Center of Enablement](/ceremony-center-of-enablement.html) (CoE), [Dojo](/dojo-events.html), [Townhall](../images/coming-soon.png), [Working Group](../ceremony-working-group.html), and [Community of Practice](/ceremony-community-of-practice.html) (CoP) ceremonies.
 Behind the scenes we also launched our first CoE to dogfood (evaluate our own stuff) guardrails, posters, and working agreements we created.

 In this post I will answer some of the questions we received to date.
+Plan is to update this post as we dog-food our ceremonies, with an intent to continuously improve them.

 > ![Overview](../images/ceremonies-overview.png)